ciber-lab/pictor-ppe/README.md

 ### Dataset statisctics

 The dataset (named **Pictor-v3**) contains 774 crowd-sourced and 698 web-mined images.
 Crowd-sourced and web-mined images contain 2,496 and 2,230 instances of workers, respectively.
+The dataset is available on this [OneDrive folder](https://o365coloradoedu-my.sharepoint.com/:f:/g/personal/ambe3060_colorado_edu/EsiLaSYkGdNHoFcBRx9agQUByGehkQTnz8BxAGVirKEmcg?e=h8dr5S).
 A brief statistics of the dataset is shown in the following figure.

 <img src="extras/graphics/dataset.png" alt="Dataset" width="840" align="middle"/>